 Richard Sire, C.P.O.

-Richard Sire, C.P.O. has been treating amputees for the past 16 years, specializing in prosthetics for active amputees.
+Richard Sire, C.P.O., graduate of Northwestern University in Chicago, has been treating amputees for the past 23 years, specializing in prosthetics for active amputees.
 He has fit several types of computer knees and designed prostheses that meet the specific needs of each individual.
 Richard works with amputees of all ages and deficiencies including double and multiple limb amputations as well as congenital deficiencies.
 He also trained to fit upper extremity myoelectric prosthesis and is one of the few practitioners in the country to fit several I-limb hands.
-He has also spent the past 13 years with Ohlone College, where he has instructed in the Physical Therapy Assistant program.
+He has also spent the past 22 years with Ohlone College, where he has instructed in the Physical Therapy Assistant program.

 Kyle Sullivan, C.O.